stefanazzz/FD3D/README.md

 ![animated wavefield plot](./Figures/output_all.gif)

 A 3D finite differences code for elastic wave propagation.
 Uses a staggered grid in the stress velocity formulation.
-Includes free surface and absorbing boundaries with the Perfect Matching Layer method.
+Includes absorbing boundaries with the Perfect Matching Layer method.
 The example provided models a spherical void buried in a homogeneous half space with free surface on top.

 - triffy.f90: main code and subroutines